 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Cytomegalovirus And Pregnancy
+Cytomegalovirus and Pregnancy

-is a virus that affects both adults and children.
+affects both adults and children.
 Most healthy people do not have symptoms and recover without knowing they are infected.
 It is important to know that if you are infected during pregnancy, CMV can infect and harm your unborn baby.
 CMV may lead to hearing or vision problems after your baby is born.
 CMV infection during pregnancy may also cause your baby to have development and learning problems.

 - You think you came in contact with someone infected with CMV.

 - You have a fever, sore throat, swollen glands, or a rash.

 - You have questions or concerns about your condition or care.

 includes medicine to support your immune system or treat the viral infection.
 Medicine may also help prevent your unborn baby from getting CMV.